 Thought crimes that nobody knows about:

 a.
 People should not have children if they can’t support them.
-If marriages break down, the couples should stay together in most cases for the sake of family stability;
+If marriages break down, the couples should stay together in most cases for the sake of family stability: children hate change and often are caught between parents, with bad life-long after-effects;

 b.
 Some of the authors and artists I most admire are turning out to be either romantic rebels or reactionaries or downright offensive and I don’t care: I will defend their freedom of expression as long as I am breathing;